markymarkus/permissions-boundary/README.md

 Limited access to:
 - IAM.
 New roles can be created as long as Permissions Boundary is used.
 Modifications to Permissions Boundary are not allowed.

-In short, this blocks pretty efficiently privilege escalation which is result of granting principal an access to control IAM Role and Policy.
+In short, this blocks pretty efficiently privilege escalation which is result of granting principal an access to control IAM Role and Policies.

 ## Create deployment role
 ```shell